cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 - ``Delete Task`` — delete the task
 - ``Git Repository Sync`` — sync annotation with the repository.
 Presence depends on task configuration
 - ``Run TF Annotation`` — automatic annotation with Tensorflow Object Detection API.
 Presence depends on task configuration
 - ``Run Auto Annotation`` — automatic annotation with  OpenVINO toolkit.
-Presence depends on task configuration
+Presense depends on how you build CVAT instance.

   Item color depends on status of synchronization with the repository: ``red`` means a task is not synchronized with the repository, ``yellow`` means a task is in a temporary branch of the repository, ``green`` means a task is merged into the repository.